-Vehicles - Please refrain from parking vehicles in the designated bus pickup/drop off zones along Bentley Street (Senior Campus) and Marmion Street (Junior Campus).
+Vehicles - Please refrain from parking vehicles in the designated bus pick up/drop off zones along Bentley Street (Senior Campus) and Marmion Street (Junior Campus).
 Be advised that a 40km/h speed limit is enforced around the school.
-New parking facilities have improved safety, but please exercise patience and be attentive when dropping off students by motor vehicle.
+Please be aware that due to student safety there is no parking for student pick up and drop off along Marmion Street (Junior Campus), near the bush area outside the Pre Primary.